Sycamore Shoals: The Watauga Association

 In 1772, the Watauga settlers, hoping to keep control of the land they had been developing, sent James Robertson and James Bean to Chota, where they negotiated a 10-year lease for the lands in the Watauga Valley.
 Being outside the authority of the Virginia and North Carolina colonial governments, the settlers lacked any official means of dealing with criminals and carrying out basic government functions, such as registering land deeds.
 Thus, in May 1772, the settlers drafted the Articles of the Watauga Association— one of the first written constitutions west of the Appalachian Mountains.
 The Watauga Association consisted of a five-man court that held sessions in a courthouse at Sycamore Shoals.
 The Association is often considered the root of state government in Tennessee, especially since many Wataugans went on to play prominent roles in the failed State of Franklin in the 1780s and in the Southwest Territory and Tennessee state governments in the 1790s.
 While later writers such as U.S. President Theodore Roosevelt romanticized the Watauga Association as a microcosm of the American Revolution, modern historians point out that the Wataugans never claimed to be independent of the British Crown, and tried to associate themselves with Virginia.

+The Carter Mansion, the oldest frame house standing in Tennessee, may be the only surviving material link to the Watauga Association.
+Listed on the National Register of Historic Places, the mansion was built between 1775 and 1780 by John Carter and his son Landon.
+John and Landon Carter were both prominent in political and military affairs, serving during the American Revolution and several conflicts with Native Americans.
+When Tennessee was admitted into the United States in 1796, Carter County was named for Landon Carter, and the county seat of Elizabethton was named for his wife, Elizabeth Maclin Carter.
+The finely detailed interior and over-mantle paintings place the mansion among the most significant historic houses in Tennessee.